Salvatore Giuliano: Portella della Ginestra

-The reaction throughout Italy was profound shock, followed by demands to punish the perpetrators.
+The reaction throughout Italy was a profound shock, followed by demands to punish the perpetrators.
 Initial suspicion fell on the Mafia and Sicily's large landowners.
 Characteristically, major Mafiosi in the area had alibis so good that Sicilians and others knowledgeable in their ways assumed that they had been arranged in advance.
 Some of their local chieftains had also given warnings to likely May Day celebrants before the event.
 There were reports of four armed local Mafiosi leaving the Portella area shortly after the massacre, but when Giuliano's involvement became known, investigation of the Mafia halted, and the bandits became the inquiry's focus.
 Giuliano and his men were isolated and a convenient target for officialdom, while the Mafia was well-connected politically and difficult to deal with.